jakobzhao/geog328/labs/lab03/readme.md

 ## 7. Generate Table

 Now that the map has been generated, let us create the earthquake list.
 This list will be made by the same geojson data for the earthquakes.
 So, it is unnecessary to fetch the geojson data again.
+Similar to the last snippet, this should also go inside the async function to ensure the data is properly loaded by the time it executes.

 The code snippet selects the table element in the html page.
 Then, four variable are declared to create a row in the table.
 Each row stores three major parameters of an earthquake, including id, magnitude, and a timestamp.